gridbugs/hackmd-posts/ocaml-lsp-learning.md

-# Down the Rabbit Hole: Getting the OCaml Language Server Working in a Non-Dune Project
+# Getting the OCaml Language Server Working in a Non-Dune Project

 Skip to the end if you just want instructions on how to do this!

-This post will describe the process of how I got OCaml-LSP working in my non-Dune project.
+This post will describe the process of how I got [OCaml-LSP](https://github.com/ocaml/ocaml-lsp) working in my non-Dune project.
 I used Neovim with the [LanguageClient-neovim](https://github.com/autozimu/LanguageClient-neovim) plugin as my editor, but see the instructions at the end of this post for the equivalent VSCode configuration.

-My goal was to get [OCaml-LSP](https://github.com/ocaml/ocaml-lsp) - the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) implementation for OCaml - running on a project that builds in an unconventional way.
+My goal was to get OCaml-LSP - the
+[Language Server Protocol](https://microsoft.github.io/language-server-protocol/)
+implementation for OCaml - running on a project that builds in an unconventional way.
 OCaml-LSP is a tool that allows text editors to navigate through source code